Eren Elmalı

 Evren Eren Elmalı (born 7 July 2000) is a Turkish professional footballer who plays as a left-back for Süper Lig club Galatasaray and the Turkey national team.

 Professional career

 Kasımpaşa

 Elmalı is a youth product of Kartalspor and Kasımpaşa, signing his first professional contract with the latter in 2019.

 Silivrispor (loan)

 He began his senior career on loan with Silivrispor in the TFF First League for the 2019-20 season.

 Return to Kasımpaşa

 He returned to Kasımpaşa for the 2020-21 season.
 He made his professional debut with Kasımpaşa in a 2-1 Süper Lig win over Alanyaspor on 11 January 2021.

 Trabzonspor

 On 17 July 2022, Elmalı transferred to Trabzonspor on a 3-year contract.

 Galatasaray

-On February 11, 2025, he signed a three-and-a-half-year contract with Galatasaray.
+On 11 February 2025, he signed a three-and-a-half-year contract with Galatasaray.

+On 13 November 2025, Elmalı was banned from playing for 45 days for his involvement in the 2025 Turkish football betting scandal.

 International career

 Elmalı was called up to the senior Turkey national team for UEFA Nations League matches in June 2022.

+On 2 June 2026, Elmalı was selected in the 26-man squad for the 2026 FIFA World Cup.